Back to fellos.app

 Define the rules that govern how members move between member types — who can request it, who must approve it, and what documents are required.

 Transitions are how members change from one member type to another within your organization.
-A Prospect becoming a Full Member, a Full Member moving to Honorary status, or a Seedling advancing to Apprentice — these are all transitions.
+A New Member becoming a Full Member, a Full Member moving to Honorary status, or a Seedling advancing to Apprentice — these are all transitions.
 Each transition needs clear rules about who can initiate it, who must sign off, and what documentation must accompany the request.

 The Transitions admin page lets you define one or more transition rules.
 Each rule specifies the allowed path from one set of member types to a target type, along with the approval chain and required attachments.